Chapter 20

 BIP 180 specifies a fraud proof for the block weight rule (Class F above).
 The proof works by including SHA-256 midstate data that allows reconstruction of the merkle root from partial transaction size information.
 If the reconstructed merkle root matches the header and the computed weight exceeds the consensus limit, the proof is valid.
 The total evidence is approximately 1–2 KB, compared to the full block which may be several megabytes.

 Similar constructions work for other Class F rules.
 A coinbase inflation proof, for instance, requires only the coinbase transaction (typically 200–500 bytes) and its merkle inclusion proof (about 11 hashes for a block of 2000 transactions).
-The light client verifies the merkle proof against the header it already holds, parses the coinbase outputs, and checks that the total does not exceed the known subsidy for that block height plus the claimed fee total.
+The light client verifies the merkle proof against the header it already holds, parses the coinbase outputs, and checks them against the known subsidy for that block height.
+Note the limit: verifying the fee component would require the input values of every transaction in the block, so a compact fraud proof can only catch coinbase outputs exceeding the subsidy plus an independently proven fee total.

 Given a distribution mechanism for fraud proofs and assuming data availability (that is, block data is accessible to at least one honest full node), the following consensus rules become enforceable by a light client holding only the header chain: